opensalt/opensalt-docs/docs/index.rst

    :width: 580 px

 In the Document dropdown, select the framework you want to use with the associations.
 If the framework is within the OpenSALT server instance, the framework name will display organized by the owning Organization.
+In OpenSALT 2.3 this can be changed later by super editors.

 .. image:: static/OpenSALT_User_Manual_144.png
    :height: 342 px